kkinos/ktc32/README.md

 ## Peripherals

+This CPU includes four LED outputs that can be controlled by writing to specific memory addresses.
+It also has a UART peripheral for serial communication.

 | Address    | Name           | Bit   | Description                                                                                   | Read/Write |
 | ---------- | -------------- | ----- | --------------------------------------------------------------------------------------------- | ---------- |
 | 0xfff00000 | LED_DATA       | [3:0] | 0 : off 1 : on                                                                                | Read/Write |